-Are pedestrian accidents really common in Florida?
+Are Pedestrian Accidents really common in Florida?

 Nationwide, fourteen percent of all road deaths in 2013 resulted from pedestrian accidents.
-This indicates that pedestrian accidents are more prevalent than what the society thinks.
+This indicates that pedestrian accidents are more prevalent than what society thinks.
 Seventy-three percent of pedestrian accidents happen in dense urban areas where there are more people on the streets and drivers get easily distracted.

 Drivers are required to exercise due care towards pedestrians.
 He is required to avoid a collision and give a warning if necessary, especially to children and incapacitated person.
 If the driver fails to meet this duty due to negligence or disobedience to the law, he will be held liable for all the physical, mental, and emotional damages of the accident.
 For more help contact our Florida pedestrian accident attorney.

 The driver can also face criminal charges such as vehicular homicide or reckless driving resulting in serious physical injuries.
 Reckless driving is different from simple negligence.
 For example, if the driver has not been able to see the pedestrian because of darkness, he may not be charged with a criminal violation.
 However, if the driver hits the victim because of drunk driving, he can face criminal charges.
-Drivers are responsible for driving with a proper licence and obey traffic laws.
+Drivers are responsible for driving with a proper license and obey traffic laws.
 If they see a pedestrian suddenly crossing the street, they are responsible for avoiding any collision.
 This is despite the fact that drivers also have right of way.
 However, in the case of accidents, pedestrians should prove that the driver failed to stop in time to avoid the impact even if he has the opportunity to do so.

 Drivers are also required to be extra careful with child pedestrians.
 Children get special protection under Florida’s pedestrian rules.
 Drivers have a higher responsibility to observe careful measures when he knows that children are on or near the street.
 This is usually applied to places like schools or parks.
 Road signs instruct drivers to slow down.
 If you need to know about child pedestrian accident contact our Florida pedestrian accident lawyer.

 Pedestrians can also be found at fault for road accidents.
 However, they would have to face non-criminal traffic violations instead of criminal charges.
 For example, if a person jaywalks and is suddenly hit by a car, the driver might not be held responsible because there is also a violation of the pedestrian’s part.
 Pedestrians are required to obey stop signs, traffic lights, and traffic enforcers.
 They should use the designated sidewalks, footbridges, and crossing lanes.
 Most of the times, the fault can be found on both the side of the driver and the pedestrian.
 There are also cases where the fault is on the dangers of the road itself.
 For more information contact our Florida pedestrian accident attorneys at the law office of Wolf & Pravato.

-How can I file a complaint?
+How can I file a pedestrian accident complaint in Florida?

 If you or your family member has been hit by a vehicle, you have the right to sue the vehicle’s driver and ask for damage compensation.
 You may be able to get compensation for medical expenses after the accident, lost wages, or funeral fees in case of death.
 However, you should prove first that there are negligence and disobedience to the law on the part of the vehicle’s driver.
 Our Florida pedestrian accident lawyer can help to get your full compensation.

-In cases where the cause of the accident is hazardous road condition, there will be limits on how you can sue the authorities who are responsible for maintaining the road.
+In cases where the cause of the accident is a hazardous road condition, there will be limits on how you can sue the authorities who are responsible for maintaining the road.

 If you win the case, compensation fees may vary depending on the extent of the damages caused by the accident.
 Serious physical injuries such as disfigurement, paralysis, or in worst cases, death, would lead to higher settlement fees.
 With these injuries, you can get a settlement for non-physical damages such as suffering, depression or trauma.
 Meanwhile, if your injury is not life-long debilitating, you can still get damage compensation but only for lost wages and medical bills.